kubernetes-sigs/hierarchical-namespaces/README.md

 Please file issues - the more the merrier!
 Bugs will be investigated ASAP, while feature requests will be prioritized and assigned to a milestone or backlog.

-HNC is not yet GA, so please be cautious about using it on clusters with config objects you can't afford to lose (e.g. that aren't stored in a Git repository).
+Versions of HNC prior to v1.0 are not GA, so please be cautious about using it on clusters with config objects you can't afford to lose (e.g. that aren't stored in a Git repository).

 All HNC issues are assigned to an HNC milestone.
 So far, the following milestones are defined or planned:

 * [v1.0](https://github.com/kubernetes-sigs/hierarchical-namespaces/milestone/2):
-  HNC recommended for production use (ETA late 2021)
+  HNC recommended for production use (ETA April 2022)
 * [v0.9](https://github.com/kubernetes-sigs/hierarchical-namespaces/milestone/1):
   move HNC to its own repo; continued stability improvements.
 * [v0.1-v0.8](https://github.com/kubernetes-sigs/multi-tenancy/milestones):